antvis/G6/docs/manual/advanced/iconfont.en.md

 ---
-title: Utilize Iconfont
+title: Utilizing Iconfont
 order: 9
 ---

 ## Introduction
 Due to the good compatibility, type diversity, color diversity, The iconfont is popupar for front-end developments now.
-Refer to the [Iconfont Library of Alibaba](https://www.iconfont.cn)。
+Refer to the <a href='https://www.iconfont.cn' target='_blank'>Iconfont Library of Alibaba</a>.

 ## Effect
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*rJ3lQa0HR-wAAAAAAAAAAABkARQnAQ' alt='result' width='450'/>

 ## Download the iconfont
-Browse the [Iconfont Library of Alibaba](https://www.iconfont.cn) and download the iconfont you like by searching a iconfont -> adding it to your library -> going to your library by clicking the shopping cart logo on the right top -> adding it to your project (new one if you do not have any project) -> downloading the iconfont in 'my project' -> decompressing.
+Browse the <a href='https://www.iconfont.cn' target='_blank'>Iconfont Library of Alibaba</a> and download the iconfont you like by searching a iconfont -> adding it to your library -> going to your library by clicking the shopping cart logo on the right top -> adding it to your project (new one if you do not have any project) -> downloading the iconfont in 'my project' -> decompressing.
 You will get the files as shown below if everything is right:<br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*EnNmQ5m7xHUAAAAAAAAAAABkARQnAQ' alt='download' width='550'/>

 Copy the files in the red area (there are lots of unecessary files, we can still copy them all since the unused files will not be packed)to your project.
 In general, the iconfont files are on the directory of 'static/icons' or 'assets/icons'.
 New the directory if there is no such directory.
 It is also fine to put them into any directory.
 But note to import the right path when you use it.
 Now, the importing process is done.